-1.3.3 File Servers and Jukebox Requirements
+1.3.3 Tier 1 and Tier 2 File Servers Requirements

-When estimating file server and jukebox requirements, it is important to consider image file size and image acquisition rates.
+When estimating Tier 1 and Tier 2 requirements, it is important to consider image file size and image acquisition rates.
 Sites should contact their VistA Implementation Manager for preparation of a VistA Imaging System proposal.
 Further information to assist you in selecting appropriate hardware can be found at http://vaww.va.gov/imaging/IMGplanproc.htm or by contacting VistA Imaging HSD&D group.